sip03ds/viofunction/README.md

 - We can create and manage an Azure Key Vault.
 - We can create Azure Durable Functions.
 - We can create logic apps on Azure.
-- InTune, MDE and AAD are already configured & integrated.
+- AAD, MEM and MDE are already configured & integrated where applicable.
 - You are aware of MS Graph API, MS Security Graph API, Managed Identities.
 - You are familiar with coding and JSON (in my case I am using Java 11 and JSON).